Projects

 The data collection was carried out using a Python script thatautomates YouTube search operations based on specified keywords (e.g., candidate names), allowing us to gather video-related data and the relative ranking position displayed to the user.
 Once the keywords were defined, the tool retrieved links for the top four results for each keyword and then examined the recommendation section.
 This process was repeated four times, each time collecting recommended videos to simulate a user interacting with algorithmic suggestions.

-The rankflow allows the analysis of the evolution of each video in the rank, find trends, and observe what has been recommended.
-This might give us some insights about how YouTube rank system works, what are the most prominent videos on specific topics, and what narrative this rank bring to the political debate in Canada.
+The rankflow allows analysis of the evolution of each video in the rank, identifying trends and observing what has been recommended.
+This might give us some insights into how the YouTube ranking system works, which videos are most prominent on specific topics, and what narrative this ranking brings to the political debate in Canada.

-As a way to make the data collection process easier and more efficient, we designed a web application with a ease-to-use UI to allow others researchers to collect data from YouTube's recommendation system.
-Due to funding restriction the project was paused, but the code is available on GitHub.
+To make the data collection process easier and more efficient, we designed a web application with a user-friendly UI that allows other researchers to collect data from YouTube's recommendation system.
+Due to funding restrictions, the project was paused, but the code is available on GitHub.

 Juno Chatbot & Storytelling